kairis/isadetect/plugins/radare/README.md

 ![Invalid instructions](https://i.imgur.com/udA1oYe.png)

 If you now exit the visual mode with "q", and type "isadetect", it will send the file to the API for identification, and print the results in the console.
+You can also 'full', 'code' or 'fragment' after "isadetect" command to choose which type of file you are trying to identify, to possibly get better results.

 ![Run isadetect](https://i.imgur.com/7lPLqL8.png)